1:32 scale

-1:32 scale is also the preferred scale for modeling aircraft as this “large scale” benefits the builder with the opportunity to better detail his kit or scratch built aircraft project.
+1:32 scale is also the preferred scale for modeling aircraft as this "large scale" provides the builder with the opportunity to better detail the kit or scratch built aircraft project.

 1:32 aircraft models also have their own contest category in modeling competitions as per IPMS rules, and 1:32 scale category is considered the top tier in aircraft modeling contest categories.